Microaggressions in the Workplace: What You Can Do About It

 Microaggressions are statements, acts, or racist behavior against a target group.
 They are particular remarks, questions, or actions towards marginalized individuals and concern a group discriminated against or subject to stereotypes.
 It is more than an insult, insensibility, or widespread jerky behavior.

 Microaggressions stem from unawareness and aren’t very micro.
 Social conditioning instructs us to behave in a certain way.
 It shapes our thought processes, teaches us how to act in a given situation.
 Sadly, people are conditioned to think or believe in a monotonous way.
-Immediately we consider what the majority approve or believe is right, without keeping an open mind.
+Immediately we consider what the majority approve or feel is right without keeping an open mind.
 And that is how we keep cultivating our unconscious biases and prejudices.

 If you are surprised when your female colleague can drive better than you or is more tech-savvy than you, you might have these biases too.
 Having unconventional beliefs is acceptable unless it translates into unethical behavior.
-Unless you belittle others, mock or pass judgments without not know their culture and experiences.
+Unless you belittle others, mock, or pass judgments without not know their culture and experiences.

 Examples of Microaggressions in the Workplace